ziweizhou/slate/source/index.html.md

 --------- | ------- | -----------
-booking_id | true |The ID of the booking guest_id | true |The ID of the guest file_name| false| the file name of the image.
+booking_id | true |The ID of the booking guest_id | true |The ID of the guest name| true |the name of this attachment.
+Use to distinguish if it is a passport or other type of attachment. file_name| false| the file name of the image.
 ## Update a attachment.